a11yproject/a11yproject.com/CONTRIBUTING.md

 ## Pull requests

 - Filing a descriptive issue then assigning it to yourself before you commit would really help get your commit accepted.
-- CSS changes must be done in .sass files first, never just the compiled files
+- CSS changes must be done in .sass files first, never just the compiled files.
-- Don't commit compiled CSS files, plskthx.

 ## License